wangxj03/wangxj03.github.io/content/posts/2024-11-08-function-calling/index.md

 }
 ```

 Manually creating schemas for simple functions is manageable.
-However, as functions grow in complexity, manually maintaining accurate schemas becomes challenging and error-prone—especially when managing multiple tools.
+However, as functions grow in complexity, maintaining accurate schemas becomes challenging and error-prone—especially when managing multiple tools.

 OpenAI's multi-agent framework, [Swarm](https://github.com/openai/swarm/tree/main), showcases an approach to use Python's `inspect` module to introspect the given Python function's parameters and build the schema dynamically.